flamedfury/flamedfury.com/src/posts/2021/2021-04-06-i-love-the-web.md

 I loved linking all my web friends' homepages from my own back in the day, which formed a sense of community within the communities for whatever topic your page was about that particular month.

-## Web3

-Web3 can be and should be ignored.
-Inventor of the World Wide Web, Tim Berners-Lee [dismissed Web3](https://www.cnbc.com/2022/11/04/web-inventor-tim-berners-lee-wants-us-to-ignore-web3.html) at the Web Summit conference held in Lisbon in 2023.

-> It’s a real shame in fact that the actual Web3 name was taken by Ethereum folks for the stuff that they’re doing with blockchain.
-In fact, Web3 is not the web at all".

-Web3 shrills claim that by using blockchain technology it can create a more decentralised and distributed version of the current World Wide Web.
-The World Wide Web is already decentralised and distributed, especially if you step out of the "Big Tech" silos.
-The World Wide Web already provides individuals with the tools and resources to take control of their own data and privacy significantly.
-The problem is making these tools and resources [available and accessible to everyone](/posts/making-websites-should-be-easy/).

 ## Final thought
 A personal homepage is fantastic; if you don't, get one!